-The Document Centre is the space in the GULAG History Museum where each visitor could explore the literature on the GULAG History, as well as learn how to search for information about the victims of repression.
+The Documentation Center is a space in the GULAG History Museum where each visitor may explore the literature on the GULAG history and learn how to search for information about victims of the repression.

-Those wishing to browse the literature could use Library catalog including extensive book collections on the history of repressions.
+Those wishing to browse literature may use the catalog of the Museum’s library that has the extensive book collection on the history of the repression.

-The Document Centre conducts workshops on archival research and searching for information about the victims of repression.
+The Documentation Center holds workshops on archival research and search for information about victims of the repression.

-Together with the project the Open List and the International Memorial, the Moscow Book of Memory seminars are held in the Document Centre.In the frame of collaboration with the digital archive of diaries Prozhito, Document Centre conduct research lab Prozhito every last Saturday of the month.
+Together with the Open List project and the International Memorial Society, the Moscow Book of Memory seminars are held in the Documentation Center.

-On personal or public consultations specialists of the Document Centre explain how to work with the databases of the victims and archival documents, as well as how to launch the process of relative's rehabilitation.
+During personal or public consultations, specialists of the Documentation Center explain how to work with databases of victims and archival documents as well as how to launch the rehabilitation process for a relative.